ZBar/ZBar/iphone/doc/camera.rst

 --------------------------------

 This is the fastest, easiest and recommend way to get the barcode reader into your application.
-It is also the only way to support :doc:`automatic fallback for iOS 3.1 <compat>`.
 The procedure is the same as using a UIImagePickerController to take a picture with the camera, so it will help if you are familiar with that.
 Basically you: